mnielsen/finding_scenius/finding_scenius.md

 ## The problems of the term scenius

-I must admit the term "scenius" has some significant problems.
-It inherits many of the romantic overtones I dislike about the term "genius".
-It's easy to use in a way that is vague and wishy-washy.
+I must admit the term "scenius" has significant problems.
+It inherits many romantic overtones from the term "genius", overtones which make it easy to use in a way that is vague and wishy-washy.
 (Thus some of the pedanticism in this essay).
-Misused, both terms can easily mislead more than they enlighten, becoming empty explanations:
+Misused, both terms can easily mislead more than they enlighten.
+They become empty explanations:
-"She was a genius as a piano player" can easily mutate into the equally uninformative: "She was part of an enormous eruption of scenius in music in her town."
+"She was a genius as a piano player" can easily mutate into: "She was part of an enormous eruption of scenius in music in her town."
+Both are equally devoid of explanatory power.

-Despite these problems, I believe it's worth thinking about scenius.
-It reminds us forcefully of the fact that it's not just individual talent that matters.
+Despite these problems, scenius reminds us forcefully that it's not just individual talent that matters.
 At least as important is working in the right area at the right time, and having a rich and stimulating environment.
-And so for those reasons it's worth thinking about in some depth.
+And these things make scenius worth thinking about in depth.